JacobStephens2/dana-alan-website/README.md

 # Dana Alan for West Vincent Township Web App

-This progressive web app is live at [dana4wvt.com](https://dana4wvt.com).
+This progressive web app was live at [dana4wvt.com](https://dana4wvt.com).
+It has not been live since the ending of Gatsby Cloud.